Lirongxuan1/GameBoss/README.md

 The party before you is disorganized and toxic, so all their tanks rage quit.
 The remaining players consist of two types, healers and damage dealers.

-Each healer has two attributes: healing per second (hps) and health (hp) Each damage dealer has two attributes: Player damage per second (Pdps) and health (hp)
+Each healer has two key stats: healing per second (hps) and health (hp)

+Each damage dealer also has two key stats: Player damage per second (Pdps) and health (hp)

 You have one attribute: Boss damage per second (Bdps)